HenryNdubuaku/HenryNdubuaku/README.md

 I could train a 1B-A200m model on an iPhone 17 Pro at ~650 tokens/sec.
 It will take 360 days on 20B tokens of training data and use 156KW of electricity which cost $51.

 The phone will fry of course, so I wrote algorithms to run inference on your phone rather.
 We named it after a plant that survives in resource-constrained environments, the Cactus.

 [![cactus](https://img.shields.io/badge/cactus-000000?style=flat&logo=github&logoColor=white)](https://github.com/cactus-compute/cactus)
 can run similar model on your Grandma’s Pixel 6a at 80 tokens/second while only draining 10% battery per hour of continuous inference and using 250MB RAM only.
-Cactus runs Nvidia Parakeet 1B models on Raspberry Pi at over 17000 tokens/seconds with only 4% word-error-rate.
-End-to-end function calling for Gemma, Qwen & LFM models take sub 1sec on mobile devices.

-We raised some money from YCombinator, Oxford's Seed Fund, FCVC (portfolio include Slack, Coinbase, GitLab, Instacart etc.), and 6 smaller funds like Transpose (run by Garry Tan's brother), fellow YC founders, as well as 62 tech CTOs/VP/Directors both via syndicate and directly at Google DeepMind etc.
+We raised some money from YCombinator, Oxford's Seed Fund, FCVC (Slack, Coinbase, GitLab, Instacart etc.), and 6 smaller funds like Transpose (run by Garry Tan's brother), fellow YC founders, and 62 tech CTOs/VP/Dir both via syndicate and directly at Google DeepMind etc.

 Cactus now powers cool products you've probably heard of...I think.
 6 exceptionally gifted "Cactus Jacks" from UCLA, Nokia, Google, Stanford, Oxford have joined us!
-The project is also co-maintained by groups at UCLA, Yale, Upenn, Imperial, Georgia, NUS, UCI, CU Boulder and UCI.

 Same destination, just a different route!